Dmitry Mironov (politician): Hobbies

 Mironov is fond of hockey, and participates in matches of the Night Hockey League.
 He and Vladimir Putin usually play on opposing teams.

 Dmitry Mironov is active on social media; accounts are regularly updated.
 The governor's accounts on Instagram and Vkontakte are the most popular: almost 25 thousand subscribers and 29 thousand subscribers, respectively.

 The journalist of Komsomolskaya Pravda, Alexander Gamov, found out that Mironov has good relations with a native of the Yaroslavl region, the world's first female astronaut, State Duma deputy Valentina Tereshkova.
 In an interview published on 11 November 2016, Gamov notes that the governor (at that time - acting) travelled around Yaroslavl in an unmarked car, and without security.

 Family

 In 2018, Dmitry Mironov got married, but he did not advertise it anywhere.
 The press became aware of the marriage from the declaration of income and property of the governor, which is published on the website of the regional government, where a column appeared about the spouse.
+His wife is Tatyana Lyai, a former model who as of 2024 was receiving a salary from Peton Khimtek, an oil and gas developer for Gazprom.
+His father is Yuri Alexandrovich Mironov, a graduate of the Military Institute of Physical Culture who has served in the Central Sports Club of the Army(CSKA) since 1972 and has since 2014 served as an advisor.
+His brother, Evgeny runs a business tied to Gazprom.
 In early March 2020, Dmitry Mironov told reporters that he recently had a son.
+His maternal grandfather is Colonel Timofey Karmatsky, a recipient of the Hero of the Soviet Union, Order of Lenin, and Order of the Red Banner.